Gannet Rock Lighthouse: Gannet Rock in the 19th century

 As well as the lighthouse tower, a dwelling for the lighthouse keeper was constructed in 1831.
 The cost of building both structures was £630.
 The house was rebuilt in 1884 and again in 1887.

 In 1845 a 12 ft tall granite retaining wall was built to safeguard the structure.
 Other improvements, both made in 1840, were the provision of a signal gun and the digging of a chute in the rock to allow the lighthouse keeper to lower and raise his boat.

+Following the 1899 wreck of the Castillian on Gannett Rock, lighthouse keeper William McLaughlin "[Nearly] every wreck of the last sixty years on the Murr Ledges and south Grand Manan have been on the spring tides and the captains always thought they were on Brier Island."
+The earlier October 13 1833 wreck of the Jane after mistaking the new Gannet Rock lighthouse for Brier Island had resulted in the April 1834 retrofit of Gannet Rock to be a flashing light.

 Infrastructure changes in the 20th century

 In 1905 a further 12 ft tall concrete wall was added to tower's base and its height was increased to seven storeys.
 A new lantern was built to house a second-order Fresnel lens.
 Pressurized petroleum vapour was burned in the lamp, producing a light with an intensity of 85,000 candlepower, reputedly second only to that of the Eddystone Lighthouse.
 In 1907 the light station acquired a diaphone foghorn, which was housed in a newly constructed fog alarm building.

 In 1906 a new keeper's residence was built of brick, and in 1931 this was in turn replaced by a 2 1/2-storey reinforced concrete dwelling attached to the lighthouse tower.
 It was designed to house two lighthouse keepers and their families.

+In 1911, telephone cable was laid from Grand Manan to Wood Island, to Outer Wood Island, to Gannet Rock.

 In 1967 the lantern and lens were removed from the tower, which was suspected of being inadequate to support their weight.
 They were replaced by an aluminum lantern containing a rotating airport beacon.
 The reassembled Fresnel lens is now housed in the Grand Manan Museum in Grand Harbour.
-There it is the centrepiece of the Walter B. McLaughlin Marine Gallery, whose name honours Gannet Rock's longest serving (1853-1880) head lighthouse keeper.
+There it is the centrepiece of the Walter B. McLaughlin Marine Gallery, whose name honours Gannet Rock's longest serving (1853–1880) head lighthouse keeper.
 A cable attached to a Canadian Coast Guard vessel was used to detach the massive iron lantern from the top of the tower.